 Blair’s next home game against Northwood is at 3:45 p.m. on Wednesday, Sept.
 21.

 Sarah Zhang.
 Hi, I'm Sarah Zhang!
-I'm a writer and artist for Silver Chips Online, and in my free time I like to read books and other short stories.
+I'm one of the two art editors for Silver Chips Online, and in my free time I like to read, draw, and fold origami!
 More »